 Founder & Creative Director of SAMA’s Richy Muirhead adds:

 “Reaching year ten is a really great milestone!
 Each year we turn the attention to underground genres such as hip hop, metal, and electronica to discover new, innovative and exciting sounds produced across Scotland.
+We started out with playing famous New York Musical songs and today, we have more than five genres under our belt.
 This is a great platform for promoters, record labels, journalists, music fans to discover the best in new Scottish music.
 The team and I are currently working hard behind the scenes to produce a stunning alternative award show with a few surprises, roll on October!”

 The 7 SAMA’s are: